LuiCat/ArduinoTaikoController/README.md

 ### Materials

-To setup the circuit, you need an Arduino Leonardo, a set of four piezo sensors, and four 1MΩ resistors for some special cases.
+To set up the circuit, you need an Arduino Leonardo, a set of four piezo sensors, and four 1MΩ resistors for some special cases.

 ### Connect the Circuit